mintwax/seeds/README.md

 ------------- PHASE ONE DONE --------------

-# play performance
+# FEATURE - cache
-keep the last played recordings cached (don't release) new recordings also get loaded into cache cache size is 10 recordings or XMB? remember whats in the cache and pre-load when loading the app why is GridView.willrecievepropupdate getting called everytime the getState on parent is called?
+keep the last played recordings cached, and history new recordings also get loaded into cache cache size is 50 recordings if exceed max then release sound and drop from history, then add new sound persist history and preload to cache on restore

+why is GridView.willrecievepropupdate getting called everytime the getState on parent is called?

 # FEATURE - grid display customization
 simple view - name, if name empty display icon, if icon empty then nothing, fixed size sqaure grid items based on width of screen